 Claims adjusters usually start out as trainees under the supervision of experienced adjusters in order to learn the required skills.
 Trainees learn estimation techniques, conflict resolution skills and car inspection skills.
 When trainees fully understand the job duties, they can apply to become a licensed adjuster.

-In order to be an insurance adjuster, candidates must earn a license in the state they want to practice.
+In order to be an insurance adjuster, candidates must earn a license in the state in which they want to practice.
 The requirements for becoming a licensed adjuster varies by state, but generally include taking online or classroom courses and passing a written proficiency examination.

 Auto insurance adjusters must regularly educate themselves on the replacement costs of new automotive technology.
 They also need to complete training on up-to-date insurance adjusting computer software.